Governikus/AusweisApp/docs/sdk/messages.rst

   - **reader**: A list of all connected card readers.
-Please see message :ref:`READER` for details.
+Please see message :ref:`reader` for details.

 .. code-block:: json